HJYellowSword/hello-world/README.md

 # hello-world
 my first repository on github

-i am foing to be a programmer
+i am going to be a programmer